How Many Tiles Do You Need? The Maths Behind Tile Wastage

 Stepped floors

-If your bathroom has a hob or step down to a shower area, that vertical face needs tiles too.
-Do not forget to measure the height of the step and add it to your calculations.
+If your bathroom has a hob or step down to a shower area, vertical face needs tiles too.
+Don't forget to measure the height of the step and add it to your calculations.

 The leftovers question

 You will have leftover tiles.
-Even with perfect calculations, you will have cuts that cannot be used elsewhere and possibly a few breakages.
-Here is what to do with them.
+Even with perfect calculations, you will have cuts don't be used elsewhere and possibly a few breakages.
+Here's what to do with them.

 Keep at least two full tiles.
 Store them somewhere dry with the batch number written on the box.
 These are your insurance policy against future damage.

 Use the cut pieces for practice.
-If you have never cut tiles before, use your offcuts to practice on.
+If you've never cut tiles before, use your offcuts to practice on.
 Better to break a spare than the last tile you need to finish the job.

 Some people use leftover tiles for coasters, trivets, or garden path edging.
-Others donate them to local community gardens or school art projects.
-Just do not throw them away immediately.
+Others donate them to local community gardens or school art projects. don't throw them away immediately.

 Check out our Paint Calculator and Flooring Calculator to plan your other projects.